 Jodé is a life long resident of Poughkeepsie, New York, which serves as the setting for her legal suspense novels.
 In her writing, she draws upon her experiences as an attorney to capture the tensions that arise when a small community is rocked by tragedy.

 Her new thriller, "Hooker Avenue," was released by Level Best Books on April 19, 2022, and is the second installment in her "Queen City Crimes" series inspired by true crimes in the Hudson Valley.
+She is presently at work on the third thriller in the series.

-She recently created the educational program "THE WRITER'S LAW SCHOOL," which educates writers and artists about protecting their legal rightsin a fun and easy-to-understand way, and has presented the program around the world.
+In 2020, she created the educational program "THE WRITER'S LAW SCHOOL," which educates writers and artists about protecting their legal rightsin a fun and easy-to-understand way, and has presented the program around the world.

 Jodé received her BA and JD from Syracuse University, and while studying at NYU Law School she served as a contributing editor to "The Kaminstein Legislative History Project: A Compendium and Analytical Index of Materials Leading to the Copyright Act of l976."
 Concentrating on law and literature, Jodé obtained her MA in English Literature from Eastern Michigan University, and has taught at Detroit Mercy Law School and Marist College.